guyb27/Rainfall/bonus02/walkthrough.md

 In the `main` function, we also see that only 40 bytes from the 1st parameter and 32 bytes from the 2nd parameter are copied.
 So 8 bytes must be added to overwrite `eip`.

-- If the `LANG` variable is equal to `fi`, the final string length will be 98 bytes
+- If the `LANG` variable is equal to `fi`, the string added takes 18 bytes.
+We need to pad with 18 bytes in the 2nd parameter (76 - 18 - 40)

-- Else if the `LANG` variable is equal to `nl`, the final string length will be 92 bytes
+- Else if the `LANG` variable is equal to `nl`, the string added takes 13 bytes.
+We need to pad with 23 bytes in the 2nd parameter (76 - 13 - 40)

-- Else the final string length will be 78 bytes, that is too short to overwrite `eip`
+- Else the string added is 6 bytes, that is too short to overwrite `eip`

 We try to overwrite `eip`: